Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Cannabis Magnesium Deficiency Visual Guide

 Magnesium (chemical symbol ‘Mg’) is an immobile micronutrient.
-It is essential for photosynthesis and is used to make the vital chlorophyll pigment.
-Without Magnesium, chlorophyll and photosynthesis simply can’t happen.
+It is essential for photosynthesis and makes the vital chlorophyll pigment.
+Without Magnesium, chlorophyll and photosynthesis can’t happen.

 Leaves with yellow spots because of a Magnesium deficieny